python-poetry/cleo/README.rst

 And available options are: ``bold``, ``underscore``, ``blink``, ``reverse`` and ``conceal``.

-You can also set these colors and options inside the tagname:
+You can also set these colors and options inside the tag name:

 .. code-block:: python